I bet everyone enjoys treating himself to a dose of the best Ed Zunda BMX videos now and again.

 Ed’s “Above Below” section from the full-length Monster Energy video hit their YouTube channel in June of 2015.

-Right away in this video, we get into Ed’s style of riding that has no shortage of hard 180s and 360s out of grinds on all different setups, both opposite and regular.
+Right away in this video, we get into Ed’s style of riding with no shortage of hard 180s and 360s out of grinds on all different setups, both opposite and regular.

-Sprinkle in some burly gaps and 360 drops, and you’ve got a very solid video part.
+Sprinkle in some burly gaps and 360 drops, and you’ve got a solid video.

 The uprail to hard 360 turndown at the end is also claimed to have been the first-ever and is definitely good enough to make any trail rider happy.